 For a quantitative analysis, the features of interest are assessed by a number of summary statistics or, synonymously, moments.
-The first moment that we seek to match is the first-order autocorrelation coefficient of the raw returns.
-The requirement that it be close to zero should limit the chartists' price extrapolations in the models.
-We have checked that if the model-generated coefficient becomes insignificant, then all autocorrelations at longer lags will practically vanish, too.
-This lack of additional information is the reason why only one moment of the raw returns is used.
+The first moment that the models in the following sections will seek to match is the first-order autocorrelation coefficient of the raw returns.
+The requirement that it be close to zero should limit the chartists' price extrapolations in